 - Haggle the taxi drivers, often they will try and rip you off.
-When in doubt enquire with a local or your hostel to get an estimated price.
+When in doubt inquire with a local or your hostel to get an estimated price.

 - Drink local beer, it is much cheaper than imported beer and it is pretty good.
 A bottle of beer was between C20-C30 ($1 – $1.50 NZD) or to be extra efficient pay C60 for the 1 litres.

 - Pay in local currency, we found that when we opted to pay in local currency over US dollars we got a better rate.

 In summary we really loved our time in Nicaragua and would encourage you to go.
 We really liked the opportunity for hiking, the colonial towns and most importantly the cheap beer!

 For more travel advice from central america check out;

 - Overview: Costa Rica

 - North of the Panama Canal